West End revitalisation

-The West End of the Adelaide CBD is fast becoming an art, food and cultural hub.
-From Peel and Leigh Streets’ enriched laneways culture of bars, coffee shops and bistros through to dynamic arts venues such as the Adelaide Symphony Orchestra, the JamFactory, Samstag Museum, Mercury Cinema, the Kerry Packer Civic Gallery, SASA Gallery and more, the West End continues to mature into a vibrant city space.
+The West End of the Adelaide CBD has fast become an art, food and cultural hub.
+From Peel and Leigh Streets’ enriched laneway culture of bars, coffee shops and bistros, through to dynamic arts venues such as the Adelaide Symphony Orchestra, the JamFactory, Samstag Museum, Mercury Cinema, the Kerry Packer Civic Gallery, SASA Gallery and more.

-Led by the Adelaide City Council, State Government and developers, the West End is maturing as a key part of Adelaide CBD's social fabric.
-What is exciting is that there is still potential for growth.
+Led by the Adelaide City Council, State Government and developers, the West End has matured into a vibrant city space and key part of the CBD's social fabric.

 For more information visit the Jeffrey Smart Building webpage.

-Pridham Hall is scheduled for completion early-2018.
-For a sneak peak at the designs and more information visit the Pridham Hall webpage.
+For more information visit the Pridham Hall webpage.

-Due for completion in late July 2017, the refurbishment of the Yungondi Building will deliver impressive new accommodation for the UniSA Business School, and will also serve as a front-door to the University’s City West Campus on North Terrace.
-Located in the heart of Adelaide’s West End, and the emerging health and innovation precinct, the Yungondi Building will become a vibrant hub for the Business School’s students, alumni, industry partners and the wider business community.
+Completed in August 2017, the refurbishment of the Yungondi Building serves as a front-door to the University’s City West campus.
+This redevelopment complements the health and innovation precinct in the West End, and provides a vibrant hub for the business students, alumni, industry partners and the wider business community.

 For more information visit the Yungondi Building Refurbishment webpage.